MinneapolisStarTribune/agate-ai/README.md

 `/conf`: Various configuration files for local development and deploys

-`/evals`: Some early [Braintrust](https://www.braintrust.dev/) evals.
+`/evals`: Some [Braintrust](https://www.braintrust.dev/) eval stubs.
 Not especially helpful, but they provide a code pattern for creating more.

 `/terraform`: Infrastructure definitions